shushanxingzhe/shushanxingzhe.github.io/source/_posts/How-to-manage-your-Hexo-blog-source-code.md

 ---
-title: How manage your Hexo blog source code
+title: How to manage your Hexo blog source code
 date: 2017-01-07 11:34:53
 tags:
 ---

 [Demo Repository](https://github.com/shushanxingzhe/shushanxingzhe.github.io/tree/sourcecode)

-## How add a new branch to save hexo source code ##
+## How to add a new branch to save hexo source code ##

 ```
 cd /path/to/you/hexo